GRADE 9 - 12 APPLICANTS

 GRADE 9-12 APPLICANTS

-Applications for grade nine through twelve will be accepted after January 1 of the year the student wishes to enrol at St Thomas Aquinas Regional Secondary School.
+Applications for grade nine through twelve will be accepted starting in October 2023 for the 2024-2025 academic year.
+Application deadline is Friday, December 1, 2023.
 Please complete the Application Form, and submit it, along with copies of the additional information required to the school registrar, Ms. Christina Donovan (cdonovan@aquinas.org).
 Once received, the student will be placed on the waiting list for available spaces within the grade.
 The student's category status and the date of the application will be considered in admission.
 Parents can anticipate a response from the school after the March registration for current students is completed.

 TUITION

 The Regional Education Committee and School Administration work hard to keep the cost of Catholic education within the reach of as many families as possible.
 School fees are set by the Education Committee in accordance with CISVA guidelines and vary with registration category.
-Fees for 2023-2024 school year are noted below:
+Fees for 2024-2025 academic year are listed below.

 1.REGISTRATION FEE (non-refundable)